CarlosRios/sortable-posts/README.md

 ### 1.1.4
  - improvement: add translation to settings page tab
  - fix: body class was being merged with other plugins with use the admin_body_class hook causing the JS to fail.
+ - improvement: allow for the use of pages and posts post types as well.
+ - improvement: add support for 4.6

 ### 1.1.3
  - fix: settings issue causing php warning when no post types are saved.